bsnes-emu/bsnes/docs/interface/higan.md

 while "Show Status Bar" is ticked in [the Settings menu](#the-settings-menu).

 Before any game is loaded,
-the status bar displays "No cartridge loaded".
+the status bar displays "Unloaded".

 When a game is loaded and running, the status bar displays the current emulation speed